NilPointer-Software/bdfd-wiki/src/bdscript/removeSplitTextElement.md

 # $removeSplitTextElement
 Removes a certain element from the [$textSplit](https://nilpointer-software.github.io/bdfd-wiki/bdscript/textSplit.html) values.
-> 🧙‍♂️ This function is uneeded, if `$textSplit` isn't present in the code.
+> 🧙‍♂️ This function is unneeded, if `$textSplit` isn't present in the code.

 ## Usage
 ```